stretfordStart/soc_workstation_doc/docs/workstation_setup/create_flare_box.md

 The Provisioningscript is not flawless and some things still need to be configured manually.

-### Guest Additions

-Usually the Guest Additions should be installed, if you are using the Vagrant Plugin vagrant-vbguest, as in this Case.
-However after setting up the VM with Vagrant, some of the VB-Guest functionalities do not work.
-Workaround: Download the VB-Guest ISO matching your VirtualBox Version here: <https://download.virtualbox.org/virtualbox/>
-Share the ISO with the Sharedfolder or Attach it as a Disk to the VM.

 ### Flare Installation

 The installation of the FlareVM Tools require several restarts which is why it is not done with the Provisioning Script.